codio/knowledge/source/instructors/setupcourses/batch-assessment-update.rst

       :alt: Sample XLSX Template

-Things you should know about the template:
+Important notes about the template:
    - Edit only the white cells with dropdowns or number inputs.
    - Leave any cell set to No Change to keep the current published setting.
    - Gray cells labeled Not Supported or Restricted cannot be edited for the selected assessment type.